MobleApp-Group4/Mobile-Project/README.md

 ## 📚 Pages Overview

+### 🔐Sign In & Sign Up Page
+Supports user authentication with two methods:
+- **Email & Password**: Users can log in or register using traditional credentials.
+- **Google Sign-In**: One-tap login using their Google account.
+Upon successful login or sign-up, users are redirected to the home screen.
+Basic validation and error handling are included.
+**Related File:** `LoginScreen.kt`

 ### 🏠 Recipes Page (Home Page)
 Displays a list of recipes with a search bar and diet-based chips filter.
 **Related File:** `RecipeScreen.kt`